hahey/lanyon-hakyll/README.md

     constField "baseurl" "http://localhost:8000"
 ```

-You can keep the `baseurl` field for debugging purposes or viewing the site in your local computer but when you publish it, you will need to change it to the domain address of your website.
+You can keep the `baseurl` field for debugging purposes or viewing the site on your local computer but when you publish it, you will need to change it to the domain address of your website.

 #### Pages and posts
 All your files in the `pages` folder will be compiled, listed in the sidebar in an alphabetical order and displayed upon clicking them.